ArticOff/PotatoLang/README.md

 ***

 ## You want to help me ?
-It's simple, [join the discord](https://discord.gg/H63XBBBkMC) and post your code in the channel "project-potatolang"
+It's simple, [join the discord](https://discord.gg/H63XBBBkMC) and post your code in the forum "projects" -> "PotatoLang2"

 I will merge the code every day if your code adds features to the language !